Vinicius2m/Vinicius2m/README.md

 - 🙋‍♂️ I'm 21 years old and based in Fortaleza, Ceará, Brazil

 - 📖 I've been studying web fullstack development at Kenzie Academy Brasil for the last year.
-Currently I have completed the course and I continue to study technologies such as CSS preprocessors, in-depth studies in React and Next.js.
+Currently I have completed the course and I continue to study technologies such as Flutter to frontend and NestJS for backend.

 #### Technologies seen so far:
- - HTML, CSS, JavaScript
+ - HTML, CSS, JavaScript;
- - ReactJS, Styled Components, Redux, TypeScript
+ - ReactJS, Styled Components, Redux, TypeScript;
- - APIs Rest, NodeJS, Python, Flask, Django, MongoDB, PostgreSQL
+ - APIs Rest, NodeJS, Express, NestJS, Python, Flask, Django, MongoDB, PostgreSQL;

 #### Tools:
 - Git, GitHub, VSCode, Figma, Trello, Vercel, Heroku